 If you do need a dental implant, here’s what to expect

 In addressing how painful the dental implant procedure is, it’s best to get a good understanding of the procedure itself.
-In fact, a good dentist will make sure that you know what to expect.
+In fact, a good dentist in Woodbridge will make sure that you know what to expect.
 The truth is, every dental implant procedure is going to be different based on the individual patient.

 If you lose a tooth, it needs to be replaced.
 Otherwise, there will be numerous problems that can develop.
 One option for tooth replacement is a dental implant.
 It’s certainly a personal decision, but there are a number of benefits over other options like dentures, bridges, and even crowns.